NQF Levels 1-10 | Guide to South Africa’s Qualifications

 The NQF ensures all qualifications meet national standards and are recognised both locally and internationally.
 This supports the growth of South Africa’s education system and economy.
 SAQA continues to maintain the quality of the NQF and adapts it to meet changing educational and social needs.

-As mentioned earlier, the NQF has ten levels, divided into three categories, answering the question: ‘What are the different NQF levels in South Africa?’
+As mentioned earlier, the NQF has ten levels, divided into the following three categories:

 • Levels 1 to 4: Equivalent to high school grades 9 to 12 or vocational training.